tridactyl/tridactyl/src/static/clippy/3-hint_mode.md

 -   `:hint -p` or `;p`: copy element text (such as a paragraph) to clipboard
 -   `:hint -#` or `;#`: copy anchor location.
 Useful for linking someone to a specific part of a page.
 -   `:hint -k` or `;k`: kill an element.
 Very satisfying.
 -   `:hint -K` or `;K`: kill an element.
-Killed elements can be restored with :restorekill
+Killed elements can be restored with :elementunhide

 If there is ever only a single hint remaining (for example, because you have wittled them down, or there is only a single link visible on the page) the hint mode will follow it automatically.